 There will be no social interaction between those in attendance at the racecourse.

-The stable-staff canteen and all the usual bars/food outlets are closed.
-There will, however, be a catering concession situated at the entrance to the Hostel which anyone may access, offering a range of hot and cold sandwiches, snacks and drinks.
+All the usual bars/food outlets are closed.
+However the Hostel canteen will be offering a range of hot and cold sandwiches, snacks and drinks.
 With the exception of alcoholic drinks, all staff may of course bring with them whatever food and other refreshments they wish and there will be complimentary bottled water available from the PPE office near the Winners' Enclosure.

 For those working at an event, including officials, racecourse staff and participants, the implementation of these guidelines ensures that racing will take place in a more controlled environment than most day-to-day activities